Park Board OKs Minnehaha Off-Leash Dog Park fencing plan to restrict access

 The Minnesota Star Tribune

-October 1, 2024 at 12:15PM
+October 2, 2024 at 12:45AM

-Others are raising alarms because the project map shows that the proposed fence would cut off large swaths of land that people have considered part of the off-leash dog park for decades.
+Others are raising alarms because the project map shows that the proposed fence would cut off large swaths of land that people have considered part of the dog park for decades.

 “I don’t want to diminish the fact that they are doing a lot of improvements to the actual dog park property,” said park user Arik Van Asten.
 “But they are drastically changing the use of the overall space.”